Elementary OS

 Elementary OS (stylized as elementary OS) is a Linux distribution based on Ubuntu LTS.
-It promotes itself as a "thoughtful, capable, and ethical" replacement to macOS and Windows and has a pay-what-you-want model.
+It promotes itself as "thoughtful, capable, and ethical computing" and has a pay-what-you-want model.
 The operating system, the desktop environment (called Pantheon), and accompanying applications are developed and maintained by elementary, Inc.

 Design philosophy

 The human interface guidelines of the elementary OS project focus on immediate usability with a gentle learning curve, rather than full-fledged customization.

 The three core rules the developers set for themselves were "concision", "accessible configuration" and "minimal documentation".

 Since its inception, elementary OS has received praise and criticism for its design.
 Wired claimed that it closely resembled macOS, visually and in user experience.
 The elementary developers say that while it may look like macOS at first, they have a lot of differences.

-Pantheon's main shell is deeply integrated with other elementary OS applications, like Nimbus (a weather app), Web (the default web browser based on GNOME Web) and Code (a simple text editor).
+Pantheon's main shell is deeply integrated with other elementary OS applications, Web (the default web browser based on GNOME Web) and Code (a simple text editor).
 Pantheon uses Gala as its window manager, which is based on Mutter.

 Pantheon desktop environment

-The Pantheon desktop environment is built on top of the GNOME software base, i.e. GTK, GDK, Cairo, GLib, (including GObject and GIO), GVfs, Vala and Tracker.
+The Pantheon desktop environment is built on top of the GNOME software base, i.e. GTK, GDK, GtkSourceView, Clutter (software), Cairo, GLib, (including GObject and GIO), GVfs, Vala and Tracker.
 The desktop allows for multiple workspaces to organize the user's workflow.